brian1917/workload-identifier/README.md

        Label to exclude as a consumer role
 -x     Disable TLS checking.
 -w     Exclude IP addresses already assigned to workloads to suggest or verify labels.
+-n     Exclude information (ports and hostname lookups) for workloads and IP Addresses that do not match a service.
--p     Limit suggested workloads to the RFC 1918 address space.
+-p     Exclude public IP addresses and limit suggested workloads to the RFC 1918 address space.
 -g     Output CSVs for GAT import to create UMWLs and label existing workloads.
 -i     Output CSVs for ILO-CLI import to create UMWLs and label existing workloads.
 ```